typesafehub/sbt-conductr-sandbox/README.md

 ------------------|---------|------------
 envs              | Global  | A `Map[String, String]` of environment variables to be set for each ConductR container. image             | Global  | The Docker image to use.
 By default `typesafe-docker-internal-docker.bintray.io/conductr/conductr-dev` is used i.e. the single node version of ConductR.
-For the full version please [download it via our website](http://www.typesafe.com/products/conductr) and then use just `typesafe-docker-internal-docker.bintray.io/conductr/conductr`. ports             | Global  | A `Seq[Int]` of ports to be made public by each of the ConductR containers.
+For the full version please [download it via our website](http://www.typesafe.com/products/conductr) and then use just `typesafe-docker-internal-docker.bintray.io/conductr/conductr`. imageVersion      | Global  | The version of the Docker image to use.
+Must be set.
+Please visit the [ConductR Developer](http://www.typesafe.com/product/conductr/developer) page on Typesafe.com for the current version and additional information. ports             | Global  | A `Seq[Int]` of ports to be made public by each of the ConductR containers.
 This will be complemented to the `endpoints` setting's service ports declared for `sbt-bundle`. debugPort         | Project | Debug port to be made public to the ConductR containers if the sandbox gets started in [debug mode](#Commands).
 The debug ports of each sbt project setting will be used.
 If `sbt-bundle` is enabled the JVM argument `-jvm-debug $debugPort` is  additionally added to the `startCommand` of `sbt-bundle`.
 Default is 5005. logLevel          | Global  | The log level of ConductR which can be one of "debug", "warning" or "info".
 By default this is set to "info".
 You can observe ConductR's logging via the `docker logs` command.
 For example `docker logs -f cond-0` will follow the logs of the first ConductR container.